Average Weather in Tel Aviv Israel

 The earliest sunrise is at 5:34 AM on June 11, and the latest sunrise is 1 hour, 20 minutes later at 6:54 AM on October 28.
 The earliest sunset is at 4:35 PM on December 4, and the latest sunset is 3 hours, 15 minutes later at 7:51 PM on June 30.

 Daylight saving time (DST) is observed in Tel Aviv during 2017, starting in the spring on March 24, lasting 7.1 months, and ending in the fall on October 29.

 Sunrise & Sunset with Twilight and Daylight Saving Time

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-Tel Aviv experiences very significant seasonal variation in the perceived humidity.
+Tel Aviv experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.7 months, from May 30 to October 21, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
 The muggiest day of the year is August 7, with muggy conditions 95% of the time.